LayeredStudio/dns-records/README.md

 #### Usage
 The library has a simple API.
-Use `getAllDnsRecords(query)` to retrieve all DNS records for a domain OR request specific record types with `getDnsRecords(domain, 'TXT')`
+Use `getAllDnsRecords(domain)` to retrieve all DNS records for a domain OR request specific record types with `getDnsRecords(hostname, 'TXT')`

 #### Example
 ```js